About the Symposium

 Gina Bonior, PhD

-Dean, College of Education, Silliman Univ.
+Dean, Silliman Univ.

 Beyond Deployment: Governing AI and Re-Architecting Future-Ready Universities